 Challenge tasks

-• Task 1: challenge participants are expected to develop an image quality assessment model for CMR.
+- Task 1 image quality assessment: challenge participants are expected to develop an image quality assessment model for CMR.

-• Task 2: participants are expected to develop segmentation models that are robust to respiratory motion artifacts.
+- Task 2 robust segmentation: participants are expected to develop segmentation models that are robust to respiratory motion artifacts.

 Top 3 winners of each task receive monetary awards:1st place $500, 2nd place $200, 3rd place $100.